Welcome

 Introduction

-When investigating title to land, you must check for any reservations of mines and minerals.
-These reservations can separate ownership of the surface from the subsurface minerals, and may include rights for the owner of the minerals to access or work them.
-Such reservations can affect value, use, development, and marketability of the property.
-For SQE1, you must be able to identify these reservations, understand their effect, and advise on practical steps.
+When investigating title to land, you must check for any reservations or exceptions of mines and minerals.
+In English law, “land” includes mines and minerals beneath the surface.
+However, ownership of mines and minerals may be severed from the surface by exception or reservation in a deed, or may be separately vested by statute (for example, unworked coal is typically vested in the Coal Authority).
+These provisions can separate ownership of the surface from subsurface minerals and may include rights for the mineral owner to access or work them.
+Such arrangements can affect value, use, development, and marketability of the property.
+For SQE1, be able to identify these provisions, understand their effect (including rights of support), and advise on practical steps.

 Identifying Mines and Minerals Reservations